-Bob realizes that human sympathies have limits, and should get over himself
+Bob realizes that human sympathies have limits, so he decides to keep quiet about it.

 The Chick encourages the protagonist to let go of the already done horrific past and savor their current moment.

 Discussed: "You know, maybe it's time you stopped moping about this and moved on..."

 Conversed: "Characters who spend all their time moping really irritate me.
 I don't like to spend time with people like that in real life; why does this author think I want to read it?"

 Bob's excessive self-pity and refusal to engage with his past and trauma in favour of lengthy self-indulgent brooding and complaining eventually drives away anyone who initially cared, resulting in the character ending up alone and even more miserable.